Recruiting on wheels: a remote recruiter’s adventure16 min read

-I didn’t bother telling candidates or my hiring managers I was travelling because its nice for me to work remotely but for them it doesn’t really matter.
+I didn’t bother telling candidates or my hiring managers I was traveling because its nice for me to work remotely but for them, it doesn’t really matter.

 Did you experience any unexpected challenges along the way?

-Well, when ever you go camping, it’s easy to forget that you need electricity.
+Well, whenever you go camping, it’s easy to forget that you need electricity.
 We didn’t realize it would be such a challenge to always be connected.
 Wifi was also a challenge.
-Sometimes we’d be travelling to a beach and there was no connection so then we’d have to drive somewhere else.
+Sometimes we’d be traveling to a beach and there was no connection so then we’d have to drive somewhere else.

 Well, the van that we were living in- cooking, sleeping, we did everything in that van.
 So when it was raining for seven days it got a bit claustrophobic.
 With the dog, with the husband… it gets very small.